nevans13/blacksmith/README.md

 Network inventory and orchestration system

 ## Overview
-Blacksmith is a management system for
+Blacksmith is an inventory-centric management system for network devices.
+Individual devices are treated as first-class objects, allowing for flexibility with network management.

 ## Setup instructions
     python -m pip install --upgrade pip flask netmiko tinydb